 4. Attempt the task, and if possible, remain in the situation until the anxiety has subsided (usually about 10 minutes).

-5. If you are unable to complete the task, try with something easier that brings a little anxiety or discomfort but not too much, and gain confidence with this before reattempting the initial task.
+5. If you are unable to complete the task, try with something more manageable that brings a little fear or discomfort but not too much, and gain confidence with this before reattempting the initial task.

-6. Repeat until habituation has taken place and your are feeling more confident and less anxious doing that task.
+6. Repeat until habituation has taken place and you are feeling more confident and less anxious doing that task.